-Your Programme Coordinator will contact you on a regular basis (normally by e-mail) to update you with the progress they've noticed at visits and playgroup sessions.
+Your Programme Coordinator will contact you on a regular basis to update you with the progress they've noticed at visits and playgroup sessions.
 They are also available to you by phone, e-mail or text during office hours.

 We send out regular newsletters to inform you about upcoming events and outings, to share play ideas and parenting support and to table any policies we are reviewing and would like feedback on,.
 These newsletters are also published on our Educa website.

 Absolutely!
 We encourage our educators to participate in groups and community-based activities wherever possible.
 This helps your child gain a sense of belonging to the wider community and is a documented part of our programme.

 We have two weekly playgroups which offer excellent opportunities for mental, social, emotional and physical stimulation.
 We also offer a monthly Wild Things playgroup and monthly science workshop for all our children.
 Our programme includes tons of exciting outings to experience things such as the fire station, Te Papa, The Dowse Museum, train rides and much much more.
 Your child will interact with their peers, make new friends and try new things.